observability-lab-cse/observability-lab-workshop/03-add-basic-observability-instrumentation/README.md

 But first, let's provision our resources so that we have a destination to send the newly gathered data.

-## Provision Resources
+## ⚙️ Provision Resources

+> **📌 Starting point 📌**
+>
+> Check out this branch [/03-add-basic-observability-instrumentation)](https://github.com/observability-lab-cse/observability-lab/tree/section/03-add-basic-observability-instrumentation), in case you have not done the previous section, and run `make` from the root folder.

 Can you guess the first resource we need for this section?
-If you said Application Insights, then ding, ding, ding...
-100 points to you!
+If you said Application Insights, then 🛎️ ding, ding, ding... 💯 points to you!

 As expected, we require Application Insights.
 However, we'll also need a Log Analytics workspace to support our Application Insights instance.

-> If you're curious about how Log Analytics and Application Insights work together, explore this section [Azure 101](tbd) for more information.

-- First, let's create a Log Analytics workspace in our resource group.
+1. First, let's create a Log Analytics workspace in our resource group.
 Feel free to use either the Azure portal or any other tools for this task.

-- Afterwards, you can create an Application Insights resource, and make sure to specifically select the just-created Log Analytics workspace as the backing instance for the new Application Insights resource.
+1. Afterwards, you can create an Application Insights resource, and make sure to specifically select the just-created Log Analytics workspace as the backing instance for the new Application Insights resource.

-## OpenTelemetry
+## 🛰️ OpenTelemetry

 As mentioned, there are many ways to instrument applications.
 Some require writing more custom code, some less.

 For this workshop, let's use an approach that requires no changes to the application code, as it will come in handy when working with preexisting applications.
 To do so, we will make use of the OpenTelemetry Auto instrumentation for different programming languages and the [OpenTelemetry Collector](https://opentelemetry.io/docs/collector/).

-### Configure Applications
+### 📱 Configure Applications

 For auto-instrumentation, our applications need a small "agent" running alongside the service to be able to gather telemetry data from common logging, metric, and tracing libraries.